-The world we live in is continuously changing every day. advancements are being made in businesses, technologies, and research, among other things.
+The world we live in is continuously changing every day. advancements are being made in businesses, technologies, research, among other things.
 In a country where marriage is held sacred, the word “divorce” is just something that is unthinkable, for the most part.

 One of the main reasons for the low divorce rates in our country India (13 in every 1000) is just because of the associated stigma that comes along with it.
 It is interesting to know that as per a BBC report of 2016, the number of individuals or people who got separated is almost thrice the number of people divorced.